mahaloz/ike/src/3_programming_languages/introduction.md

 # Introduction

-If you are a blossoming computer scientist it is likely you have heard about the language [Python](https://www.python.org/about/).
-With the knowledge of a single language, many realize that there must be many different languages to talk to a computer with.
+If you are a blossoming computer scientist, it is likely you have heard about the language [Python](https://www.python.org/about/).
+With the knowledge of a single language, you think realize that there must be many different languages to talk to a computer with.
 What may come as something interesting is that there are distinct groups of languages we call [programming paradigms](https://en.wikipedia.org/wiki/Programming_paradigm).
 There are